Rosette (botany): Protection

 Part of the protective function of a rosette like the dandelion is that it is hard to pull from the ground; the leaves come away easily while the taproot is left intact.

-Another kind of protection is provided by the caulescent rosette, which is part of the growth form of the giant genus Espeletia in South America, which has a well-developed stem above the ground.
+Another kind of protection is provided by the caulescent rosette, which is part of the growth form of the giant herb genus Espeletia in South America, which has a well-developed stem above the ground.
 In tropical alpine environments, a wide variety of plants in different plant families and different parts of the world have evolved this growth form characterized by evergreen rosettes growing above marcescent leaves.
 Examples where this arrangement has been confirmed to improve survival, help water balance, or protect the plant from cold injury are Espeletia schultzii and Espeletia timotensis, both from the Andes.

 Form

 The rosette form is the structure, the relationship of the parts, and the variations within it, as shown in the following study from a herbarium: